Far Eastern University Institute of Law

 The Far Eastern University – Institute of Law, also known as FEU Law or IL, is the Legal Education Board-accredited law school of the Far Eastern University.
 It is one of the four earliest institutes that comprised the university in 1934.

-FEU Law has produced many well-regarded graduates, next to the University of the Philippines, Ateneo de Manila University, Philippine Law School, and the University of Manila.
-It currently offers a Juris Doctor degree.
+FEU Law currently offers a Juris Doctor degree.

 Brief history

 The Institute of Law (IL) was formally established by Nicanor Reyes Sr. in 1934, the same year that the Far Eastern University was founded, making it one of the older law schools in the country.

 In 1970, six out of the top ten placers in the Bar Exams were graduates of IL; no other school did better until 1984.

 In 2003, the Institute teamed up with the De La Salle Graduate School of Business to offer the JD-MBA program, the first graduate dual program in law and business administration in the country.
 The dual degree program is designed to provide students with the knowledge and skills necessary to excel in two interrelated disciplines and to understand the interrelationships between them.
 However, in 2014, this partnership was abolished.

 In 2011, based on the Bar Examinations passing rate from 2001 to 2010, the Legal Education Board recognized the Far Eastern University Institute of Law as the Ninth Most Outstanding Law School in the country.

-FEU Law is proud of its alumni whose accomplishments have honored their alma mater and the legal profession.
-These include a Chief Justice and an Associate Justice of the Supreme Court, several Associate Justices of the Court of Appeals and the Sandiganbayan, a Secretary of Justice, and numerous trial court judges and government prosecutors.
+Alumni include a Chief Justice and an Associate Justice of the Supreme Court, several Associate Justices of the Court of Appeals and the Sandiganbayan, a Secretary of Justice, and numerous trial court judges and government prosecutors.